Effective Dynamics for Weakly Interacting Bosons in an Iterated High-Density Thermodynamic Limit: Introduction

 \subsubsection{BBGKY hierarchies}

 An alternative approach was pursued by Spohn in~\cite{Sp81}.
-He considered a model with bounded pairwise potential having coupling constant $1/N$, and $\hbar=N^{-1/3}$.
-This corresponds to the Hamiltonian $\frac{1}{N^{1/3}} H^N_{N^{1/3},\+\infty}$, which differs from the standard mean-field regime.
-Here, the novelty is that the limits (in $N$) of the $n$-point correlation functions satisfy a \emph{Vlasov hierarchy} -- an infinite set of coupled linear PDEs, in which the limit of each $n$-point correlation function depends on that of the $(n+\-1)$-th one.
-The solution to this hierarchy has been proved to exist and to be unique.
-Subsequent works, such as \cite{BagoMa00} and~\cite{ErYa01, ErScYa07}, obtained improvements in this direction.
-With the exception of~\cite{ErScYa07} -- which considers an \emph{intermediate scaling}\footnote{This class of regimes are meant to interpolate the behaviour of the system between the mean-field ($\beta=0$) and the Gross-Pitaevskii approximation ($\beta=1$).} with the replacement of $V_\infty(\vec{\cdot})$ with $N^{3\beta} V_\infty(N^\beta \+\vec{\cdot})$ for $\beta\-\in\- [0, 1/2)$ -- these works study the standard mean-field Hamiltonian $H^N_{N,\+\infty}$.
-Starting from a factorised initial state $\psi_N=\varphi^{\+\otimes N}$, they derive, for fixed $N$, a Schr\"odinger hierarchy for the (normalised) $k$-particle reduced density matrices $\gamma^{(k)}_{N,\+t}\in\schatten{1}[\Lp{2}[\R^{3k}]]$ associated with the time evolution of $\psi_N$.
-Moreover, they prove (under mild assumptions on the potential) the convergence of the solution for the $N$-finite hierarchy to a solution for the infinite particle hierarchy.
-They also show (for bounded potentials in~\cite[Corollary 5.3, Theorem 5.4]{BagoMa00} and for the Coulomb potential in~\cite{ErYa01}) the uniqueness of such a solution and the conservation over time of the factorisation, namely\footnote{The precise topology of the convergence varies among the three papers.}
+He considered a model with $\hbar=N^{-1/3}$ and a bounded pairwise potential having a coupling constant $1/N$.
+This corresponds to the Hamiltonian $\frac{1}{N^{1/3}} H^N_{N^{1/3},\sps \infty}$, which differs from the standard mean-field regime.
+Here, the novelty is that the limits (in $N$) of the $n$-point correlation functions satisfy a \emph{Vlasov hierarchy} -- an infinite set of coupled linear PDEs, in which the limit of each $n$-point correlation function depends on that of the $(n+\sns 1)$-th one.
+The solution to this hierarchy has been proven to exist and to be unique.
+Subsequent works, such as \cite{BagoMa00} and~\cite{ErYa01, ErScYa07}, have obtained improvements in this direction.
+With the exception of~\cite{ErScYa07} -- which considers an \emph{intermediate scaling}\footnote{This class of regimes is meant to interpolate the behaviour of the system between the mean-field ($\beta=0$) and the Gross-Pitaevskii approximation ($\beta=1$).} with the replacement of $V_\infty(\vec{\cdot})$ with $N^{3\beta} V_\infty(N^\beta \sps \vec{\cdot})$ for $\beta\sns \in\sns [0, 1/2)$ -- these works study the standard mean-field Hamiltonian $H^N_{N,\sps \infty}$.
+Starting from a factorised initial state $\psi_N=\varphi^{\sps \otimes N}$, they derive, for fixed $N$, a Schr\"odinger hierarchy for the (normalised) $k$-particle reduced density matrices $\gamma^{(k)}_{N,\sps t}\in\schatten{1}[\Lp{2}[\R^{3k}]]$ associated with the time evolution of $\psi_N$.
+Moreover, they prove (under mild assumptions on the potential) the convergence of the solution for the $N$-finite hierarchy to a solution for the infinite-particle hierarchy.
+They also show (for bounded potentials in~\cite[Corollary 5.3, Theorem 5.4]{BagoMa00} and for the Coulomb potential in~\cite{ErYa01}) the uniqueness of such a solution and the conservation over time of the factorisation; specifically\footnote{The precise topology of the convergence varies among the three papers.},